teliax/ringer-oapi/README-OPENAPI.md

 The OpenAPI specification for the Ringer Business API is split into multiple files for easier maintenance:

-1. **main.yaml**: This is the entry point and the only complete OpenAPI document.
+1. **main.yaml**: This is the entry point and the complete OpenAPI document.
 It contains:
    - OpenAPI version
    - API information (title, description, version)
    - Server configurations